21f3001925/soft-engg-project-may-2025-se-May-11/backend/API_README.md

 Base URL: `/api/v1/medications`

-### Supported User Stories
+### Purpose

-This API directly supports User Story 1 (senior marking medication as taken) and User Story 9 (caregiver managing medications).
+This API enables seniors to track their medication intake and allows caregivers to manage medication schedules.
+It ensures that seniors adhere to their medication regimens, which is essential for their health and safety.

 ### Get All Medications

 - **Endpoint:** `/api/v1/medications`
 - **Method:** `GET`
-- **Description:** Retrieves all medications for the logged-in senior citizen.
+- **Description:** Retrieves all medications for the logged-in senior citizen, including details on dosage and whether taken.
 - **Authentication:** JWT Required, Roles: `senior_citizen`, `caregiver`
 - **Response Example (200 OK):**
   ```json